mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

     } > RAM AT > FLASH
 ```

-`RAM` is volatile so we cannot store the initial values of variables there
+We cannot store the initial values of variables directly in `RAM`as it is
-directly.
-Instead we want to reserve space in `RAM` for them, but actually store
+volatile.
+Instead we want to reserve space in `RAM` for them, but actually
-them in the `FLASH` section.
-This will allow us to copy them from `FLASH` to
+store them in the `FLASH` section.
+This will allow us to copy them from `FLASH`
-`RAM` at runtime when the chip resets.
-We tell the linker to do this with `> RAM
-AT > FLASH`.
+to `RAM` at runtime when the chip resets.
+We tell the linker to do this with `> RAM AT > FLASH`.

 To copy the data at runtime we need to know the start and end address of the
 data in `RAM`, which we store in the variables `_sdata` and `_edata`.
 We also
 need to know where the data starts in `FLASH`, which we obtain using `LOADADDR`
 and store in `_sflashdata`.
-This references the whole data block so much be
+This must be located outside as it references the
-located outside of it, we just place it at the top for convenience.
+whole data block, it is place it at the top for convenience.

 #### [layout.ld](https://github.com/mdaffin/embedded-examples/blob/master/teensy-3-c/layout.ld#L29)